 When pedestrian accidents occur, victims can recover compensation for their injuries.
-If you were injured in a pedestrian collision, you may be able to collect compensation from the party or parties responsible for your injuries and any other damages you suffered in the accident.
+If you were injured a as pedestrian, a Columbus pedestrian accident lawyer may be able to collect compensation from the party or parties responsible for your injuries and any other damages you suffered in the accident.

 Pedestrian accidents occur with alarming frequency.
 Data from the National Highway Traffic Safety Administration (NHTSA) shows over 6,500 pedestrian fatalities in the United States in 2020.
 The NHTSA also reports that there were roughly 55,000 pedestrians injured across the country.